metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 4. Object Access
 5. Audit Filtering Platform Packet drop (Audit failure)
-6. Audit Filtering Platform Connection (Audit failure) (this is optional, I do not recommend enabling this to reduce amount of data, and to focus on relevant, which is monitoring dropped packets)
+6. Audit Filtering Platform Connection (Audit failure) (this is optional, I don't recommend enabling this to reduce amount of data, and to focus on relevant, which is monitoring dropped packets)

 [Event logging reference](https://docs.microsoft.com/en-us/windows/win32/eventlog/event-logging)